beyarkay/masters-thesis/src/02_background.md

 which batches the data into subsets and only changes the weights and biases based on the average gradient over the observations in each batch.
 Other optimisation algorithms have also been suggested and are commonly used: AdaGrad
-\citep{duchiOnlineLearningStochastic} is performant on sparse gradients, RMSProp \citep{geoffreyhintonCourseraNeuralNetworks2012} works well in non-stationary settings, and Adam \citep{kingmaAdamMethodStochastic2014}
+\citep{duchiOnlineLearningStochastic2011} is performant on sparse gradients, RMSProp \citep{geoffreyhintonCourseraNeuralNetworks2012} works well in non-stationary settings, and Adam \citep{kingmaAdamMethodStochastic2014}
 provides good performance with little tuning.